tensorlayer/HyperPose/README.md

 pip install -r requirements.txt
 ```

-We show how to train a custom pose estimation model with HyperPose.
+We demonstrate how to train a custom pose estimation model with HyperPose.
 HyperPose APIs contain three key modules: *Config*, *Model* and *Dataset*, and their basic usages are shown below.

 ```python
 import tensorflow as tf